pmean/build-website/text/99/steps-in-quality-control.md

 title: Steps for establishing a quality control program
 source: http://www.pmean.com/99/quality.html
 author: Steve Simon
-date: 1999-01-01
+date: 2004-03-12
 categories:
 - Blog post
 tags:
 - Being updated
+- Quality control
 output: html_document
 ---

-This page is being updated from a version on the original website.
+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 <!---More--->